Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 Unfortunately, the browser is not suitable for this because the web page containing the exploit has to be called manually.
-In addition, this would mean a dependency on a network connection, an independent use would not be possible.
+In addition, this would mean a dependency on a network connection, so an independent use would not be possible.

 Complete access to the file system increases the attack vector for